 Engineering technologists work in quality control, inspecting products and processes, conducting tests, or collecting data.
-In industry, they may assist in product design, development or production.
+In industry, they may assist in product design, bridge and highway design, infrastructure project administration, development or production.

 Engineering technologists who work in research and development build or set up equipment, prepare and conduct experiments, collect data, calculate or record results, and help engineers or scientists in other ways, such as making prototype versions of newly designed equipment.
 They also assist in design work, often using computer-aided design (CAD) equipment.